2017–18 Syracuse Orange women's basketball team

 The 2017–18 Syracuse Orange women's basketball team represented Syracuse University during the 2017–18 NCAA Division I women's basketball season.
-The Orange, led by eleventh year head coach Quentin Hillsman.
-The Orange were fifth year members of the Atlantic Coast Conference and played their home games at the Carrier Dome.
-They finished the season 22–9, 10–6 in ACC play to finish in a 3 way tie for sixth place.
+The Orange, led by eleventh-year head coach Quentin Hillsman.
+The Orange were fifth-year members of the Atlantic Coast Conference and played their home games at the Carrier Dome.
+They finished the season 22–9, 10–6 in ACC play to finish in a three-way tie for sixth place.
 They lost in the second round of the ACC women's tournament to Virginia Tech.
-They received an at-large bid of the NCAA women's tournament, where they lost to Oklahoma State in the first round.
+They received an at-large bid to the NCAA women's tournament, where they lost to Oklahoma State in the first round.